20 Instances of Death

 I must leave the house.

-I meet my brother at a dive,
+I meet my brother at a dive bar,

-In the wooden booth, I can still smell it.
+I can still smell it.

-It’s impossible to escape, I tell him.
+It’s impossible to escape, I tell my brother,

 XIII

-This hospice nurse
+This hospice nurse smells like Downy and cigarettes,

-a potato peeler catching a nail.
+her voice a potato peeler catching a fingernail.

-“MAURICE, CAN YOU HEAR ME?”
+“MAURICE, CAN YOU HEAR ME?” she yells into his ear.

 If I were him, I’d pretend I’m dead too.